Layouts

 Layout Controls

 Layout Controls aren't "controls" like the Content Controls in the previous section of this document.
 But because they're placed on a Page the same way (and because, deep down in the programming of SKipper, they have a lot of other similarities), they're also called "controls".
-There are three types: Grid, Stack, and Group.
+There are three types: Canvas, Grid, Stack, and Group.
 By using a combination of one, two, or all three of these types on a Page, you can create a very simple Page (a 2 x 2 grid, for example), or something very complex, like the example below.

 Grid